Antonio Martinez graduated from Montclair State University with a BA in History and a double minor in Journalism and Russian Area Sudies.

-Switzerland's road to Nigeria began in 2008 in Iceland as it faced the hosts, Norway and Ukraine.
+Switzerland's road to Nigeria began in 2008 with matches against the host Iceland, Norway, and Ukraine.
 Switzerland started with a 2-1 victory over Iceland before two scoreless draws against Norway and Ukraine.
-Those results saw Switzerland qualify for the next phase of qualifying, the elite round of European qualifying, in second place.
+Those results saw Switzerland qualify for the next qualifying phase, the elite round of European qualifying, in second place.

 Switzerland faced more formidable opposition as its next three opponents fared better during qualifying.
 Poland and Greece were previous group winners from the last stage, while Slovenia eliminated host Russia to reach this part of the competition.

 Switzerland had to win its group in Greece to qualify for the World Cup.
-Things were not as Switzerland trailed Greece, 1-0 until a 50th-minute goal would determine a group winner.
+However, things were not as Switzerland trailed Greece, 1-0, until a 50th-minute goal would determine a group winner.
 Haris Seferovic scored to the match finished 1-1; two days later, Seferovic scored again, but that goal proved decisive against Poland.

 Emulating the Stars From 2002